PSAN to CASP: The France MiCA Migration Deadline (1 July 2026)

 - 30 June 2024 — MiCA's stablecoin titles (ART/EMT) apply.

-- Early 2025 — AMF begins accepting MiCA CASP authorization applications.
+- 1 July 2024 — AMF begins accepting MiCA CASP authorization applications (with pre-examination ahead of the regime's application).

 - Throughout 2025–2026 — transitional period: PSAN providers may continue under the national regime.